miekg/learninggo/README.md

 This is the "Learning Go" book in mmark markdown.
 It is translated to HTML with [mmark](https://github.com/miekg/mmark).

-After some post processing [the end result, can be found here](learninggo.miek.nl).
+After some post processing [the end result, can be found here](http://miek.nl/go/learninggo.html).
+Note this is a temporary location.

 ## To Build YourSelf